russtoku/Ci/README.md

 [![Build Status](https://travis-ci.org/pharo-iot/Ci.svg?branch=master)](https://travis-ci.org/pharo-iot/Ci)

-Pharo IoT CI is a Continuous Integration process created using Travis CI.
+Pharo IoT CI is a Continuous Integration process created using [Travis CI](https://travis-ci.org/pharo-iot/Ci).
 This process generate a Pharo image with [PharoThings](https://github.com/pharo-iot/PharoThings) and [TelePharo](https://github.com/dionisiydk/TelePharo) already installed and ready to run in multiplatform (Raspberry, Linux, Windows, Mac) with 1 click files.
 You can see the files to download in **[Releases page](https://github.com/pharo-iot/Ci/releases)**.
 All zip files for download are automatically created and deployed when a new tag is created here.

 You can run the scripts by yourself in your local machine (Linux, Mac).
 Clone this repository, go to scripts folder and run the script `./run-scripts`.
 If you wanna skip the PharoThings instalation, just run `./run-scripts noInstall`.
 You can see the results inside the folder results-$DATE.

+We are using Github Pages to run the **get.pharo.org**.
+You can see the files in [docs/](docs/) folder.

 In this way, **you can help us to improve this CI process**: Just clone this repository, do the modifications testing the scripts in your local machine (Linux, Mac) and submit a Pull Request with your modifications.